norman/utf8_utils/README.md

 ## The Problem

+Your application may have to deal with invalid UTF-8 strings that come from user input that is copied and pasted from Microsoft Word, and includes Windows-encoded "smart quotes," or other characters.
+This is only one scenario;
+there are many ways your application could receive such input.

 Here's what happens when you try to access a string with invalid UTF-8 characters in Ruby 1.9:

     ruby-1.9.1-p378 > "my messed up \x92 string".split(//u)
     ArgumentError: invalid byte sequence in UTF-8